darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - the _basic curve parameters_ (also visible on the _settings_ tab, repeated here for convenience)
 - the collapsible _advanced curve parameters_ section (moved from the _settings_ tab)

 The _curve_ tab is only visible in 3-tab mode, controlled via the `plugins/darkroom/agx/enable_curve_tab` variable in `darktablerc`.
-If the variable is set to `true`, the curve plot and the advanced parameters are removed from the _settings_ tab, and can be accessed via the _curve_ tab, saving vertical space.
+If the variable is set to `TRUE`, the curve plot and the advanced parameters are removed from the _settings_ tab, and can be accessed via the _curve_ tab, saving vertical space.
+When set to `FALSE`, all curve controls appear on the _settings_ tab.
 The setting is intended to be used with lower-resolution displays, to avoid the need to scroll the module.

 ## _primaries_